portsoc/ws_api/README.md

 1. Do the first two steps above

-2. Change the mention of `model-inmemory` to `model-mysql` in `server.js`.
+2. Change the mention of `model-inmemory` to `model-pgsql` in `server.js`.

-3. Install and run MySQL.
+3. Install and run PostgreSQL.
-    * If you're using your VM for this, MySQL is already installed and running.
+    * If you're using your VM for this, PostgreSQL is already installed and running.

-4. Edit `jstagram/config.json` so that your database `host`, `user` and `password` properties are correct.
+4. Edit `jstagram/config.json` so that your database details are correct.
     * The defaults should work on your VM.

-5. Install the database and tables using: `npm run initmysql`
+5. Install the database and tables using: `npm run initpgsql`
-    * If your `host` and `user` differ from the defaults, you may need to update `package.json` for the `initmysql` script to work.
+    * If your database details differ from the defaults, you may need to update `package.json` for the `initpgsql` script to work.

 6. Start the server by typing: